arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

    Log out and log back in to refresh group membership

-2. Use systemd-tmpfiles to set mode/owner on every boot (and re-apply easily):
+2. Use systemd-tmpfiles to set mode/owner on every boot:

    Create /etc/tmpfiles.d/remoteproc.conf and add relevant remoteproc driver filesystem.
    Check the remoteproc name and make sure the correct remote processor is revealed to the group: